repoze/repoze.retry/README.txt

       $ bin/easy_install --find-links=http://dist.repoze.org/ repoze.retry

   Configuraiton

+    By default, the retryable exception is 'ZODB.POSException.ConflictError';
+    the 'tries' count defaults to 3 times.

     If you want to use the default configuration, you can just include the filter in your application's pipeline.
 Note that the filter should come